 The office of the vice provost for undergraduate studies aims to help organize excellent advising services for students and develop flexible and effective academic advising models.
 Academic advising is central to the undergraduate experience and helps students establish their academic and career goals.

-2nd Annual Kansas State University/NACADA Summer Undergraduate Academic Advising Institute
+2nd Annual Kansas State University/NACADA Winter Undergraduate Academic Advising Institute

-The office of the Vice Provost for Undergraduate Studies, in conjunction with the National Academic Advising Association (NACADA), is pleased to present the second annual Kansas State University/NACADA Summer Undergraduate Academic Advising Institute (May 20-21).
+The office of the Vice Provost for Undergraduate Studies, in conjunction with the National Academic Advising Association (NACADA), is pleased to present the second annual Kansas State University/NACADA Winter Undergraduate Academic Advising Institute (January 15, 2015).

-All Kansas State University faculty and staff members who have an interest in learning more about academic advising are encouraged to participate in this two-day institute, which is modeled, in part, on NACADA's five-day summer institutes.
-Participation in the institute is free for the first 150 registrants; however, we will endeavor to accommodate all who are interested in participating.
+All Kansas State University faculty and staff members who have an interest in learning more about academic advising are encouraged to participate in this half-day institute, which is modeled, in part, on NACADA's five-day summer institutes.
+Participation in the institute is free for the first 75 registrants; however, we will endeavor to accommodate all who are interested in participating.

 Those who represent college and department advising programs, student life, undergraduate studies, and other supporting retention and graduation programs, as well as individuals and teams of researchers (faculty and graduate students alike) whose scholarship bears on academic advising, are encouraged to participate in the institute and also to display posters and/or staff informational tables during a poster/table display period.

-All activities will be hosted in the Leadership Studies building and will include two keynote speakers, numerous discussion sessions, and three provided meals.
+All activities will be hosted in the Little Theater and will include keynote speakers and numerous discussion sessions.

 For questions or concerns, please contact Steve Dandaneau at firstname.lastname@example.org.